 In situations where an employer is permitted to administer a polygraph examination to a job seeker, there are strict regulations that must be adhered to about the test is conducted.
 The examiner must be licensed and bonded (or have appropriate professional liability insurance in place).
 Sharing access to any information gathered as the result of a polygraph test is strictly prohibited.

 A person who is using illegal drugs is not protected by the provisions of the ADA if the employer makes a hiring decision based on this information.
 The law surrounding pre employment testing for drug use varies by state.
-For a list of Department of Labor offices by state, please click on this link.
+For a list of Department of Labor offices by state, please visit their Services by Location page.